KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

     Editing table cells in a registry.

-Moreover, you can add new rows from scratch selecting the “Add row” button |image335| in the header of last column.
-Insert in each cell the corresponding value: string, number or date.
-“Add row” button will be available if inside template there is a configuration: <CONFIGURATION name="enableAddRecords" value="true"/>
+You can add new rows from scratch selecting the *Add row* icon as shown in the image below.
+Just type in in each cell the corresponding value depending on the type: string, number or date.
+The *Add row* functionality will be available if the template configuration contains the following: <CONFIGURATION name="enableAddRecords" value="true"/>

 .. |image335| image:: media/image341.png
    :width: 30